Dev-Sites/pixijs/FAQs.md

 - https://pixijs.download/release/pixi.min.js
 - https://pixijs.download/release/pixi.min.js.map

-## How do I run the pixi.js locally?
+## How do I run the PixiJS locally?

 If you are using the canvas renderer things will run fine :) However due to the nature of webGL's security restrictions, the webGL renderer will not work locally without a little help.
 Here's some tips that will help you out: https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally